Quick start

 Best uses

-- Estimate a classic ideal body weight reference.
+- Estimate a classic Devine formula reference weight.

-- Compare a formula result with the healthy BMI range.
+- Compare one formula result with the adult healthy BMI range.

-- Avoid treating one formula as a personal health target.
+- Avoid treating the word ideal as a personal health command.

 What this calculator is for

-The Ideal Weight Calculator gives a height-based formula reference and compares it with a healthy BMI range.
+The Ideal Weight Calculator gives a Devine formula reference from height and formula sex, then compares it with the adult healthy BMI range.
 It is a reference point, not a personal requirement.

-Use it when you want to: Estimate a classic ideal body weight reference.
-Compare a formula result with the healthy BMI range.
+Use it when you want to: Estimate a classic Devine formula reference weight.
+Compare one formula result with the adult healthy BMI range.

 What to enter